hexabase/hexabase-cli/README.md

 ## `hx fields:delete DATASTORE_ID FIELD_ID`

-delete field of a database
+delete a field in a datastore

 ```
 USAGE